Calendar

 As I wrote in the previous post, I’ll be heading up to Incheon Airport tonight, on my way to Laos.
 I don’t know how often I’ll be able to post in the next three weeks, but if past actions are any indication, it won’t be often.
 I always have good intentions to keep the blog updated when I’m out and about, but it’s not always that easy to do.
 Still, I’m going to bring along my memory card reader so that I can upload photos here and try to keep everyone up to date.
 Hopefully, I can make at least a few posts.
 Vientiane and Vang Vieng have many internet cafes, but if I end up out in the sticks, my chances of finding a good connection might be somewhat less.

-Here’s an article from Voice of America about the SEA Games going on in Vientiane.
+Here’s an article about the SEA Games that were hosted in Vientiane.
 Like I stated in the previous post, I hope to see some of the action.
 I’d like to take in a soccer game featuring the Laos team, but tickets might be hard to come by.
 Before a packed house last night, they and Singapore played to a 0-0 draw, which means that both teams advanced to the semi-final round.

 Laos Pride